What is Ladder Safety?

 By performing regular ladder equipment inspections, your team will feel assured that the tools they are choosing are safe to use.

-Step 2 – Setting Up Your Ladder: Should We Work Or Not?
+Step 2 – Setting Up a Ladder: Should We Work?

 There is no point in having safe to operate ladders if external conditions like weather, nearby hazards and setup are not assessed.
 These factors should be taken into consideration before we decide whether we commence work for the day.